 Prevention Innovation

-We seek faster solutions to today’s ‘wicked’ childhood problems, such as obesity, language and learning problems and mental health issues.
-We seek better health and wellbeing, both for our children now and for the older adults, they will become.
+We seek faster solutions to today’s diverse childhood problems such as hearing, language and learning problems, obesity and other childhood precursors of diseases of ageing.
+We seek better health and wellbeing, both for our children now and for the adults they will become.

 We innovate via: